galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

    > 1. How many AVs are found?
    > 1. What are the different impacts of the AVs?
    > 2. How many variants are found for each impact?
-   > 3. What are the different effects for HIGH impact?
+   > 3. What are the different effects of HIGH impact?
-   > 4. Is there any AVs impacting all samples?
+   > 4. Are there any AVs impacting all samples?
    >
    > > ### {% icon solution %} Solution
    > >